Encoding quantum bits in bound electronic states of a graphene nanotorus: Introduction

-In this paper we propose to encode a qubit in the quantum states of an electron confined on the surface of a graphene nanotorus, as sketched in Fig.~\ref{Fig-Scheme}.
-The curvature-induced trapping potential leads to a discrete set of quantum states, which are well characterized by two quantum numbers, namely, the total angular momentum $l$ and its component along the quantization axis $m$.
-We also show how the qubit can be initialized, and how gates can be implemented.
+In this paper, we show how to encode a qubit in the quantum states of an electron confined on the surface of a graphene nanotorus, as illustrated in Fig.~\ref{Fig-Scheme}.
+The trapping potential induced by the curvature leads to a discrete set of quantum states, which are characterized by two quantum numbers, namely, the total angular momentum $l$ and its component along the quantization axis, $m$.
+We show how the qubit can be initialized, and how gates can be implemented.
 Furthermore, the robustness of such information processing against systematic errors is characterized, showing how they can be mitigated by external control fields.
 Considering the number of techniques to produce and probe such a nanotorus (and nanorings, a similar geometry)~\cite{AHLSKOG1999202, WANG200136, martel, Haddon97,omachi2013initiation,Chen:05,Thorner:14,Kharissova:19,Lehr:14,omachi2011synthesis}, our proposal paves the way for the experimental realization of a new kind of qubit, under well-controlled conditions.